 The interviewer, John Berger, identified openly as a Marxist which made him an ideal reporter for Granada TV.
 He believed his Marxist stance helped him to understand our place within history:

-Throughout the interview, Berger asks questions about wages, access to food and clothes which were necessities to the working-classes.
-Berger is aware of this and therefore delves to find out more.
 The interview is mainly formal and when Mrs Yates sometimes goes off-topic Berger strictly puts her back on track again:

 “Berger: Do you remember how many children were in your class you went to.